Dubai Creek & Deira Holidays

 On the opposite side of the Creek is a patchwork of bustling districts known as Deira, the historic commercial hub for rice, spice and gold trading.
 It's here that you'll find the traditional souks, where customers barter good-naturedly over merchandise and barrow-toting warehousemen weave through the crowds.
 The aroma of the Spice Souk is incredible and a real assault on the senses and, even if bling isn't your thing, the dazzling Gold Souk is not to be missed.
 Consisting of more conventional shops the Perfume Souk is also worth a peek, along with the Fish Souk and the ancient Covered Souk which is known for its household items.

-Looking to the future, Deira Islands is a unique waterfront entertainment, tourist and residential destination set to open in 2017.
-Comprising four man-made islands adjacent to the Deira district, this spectacular development will consist of 5,300 stores and nearly 100 quayside cafes and restaurants.
+Looking to the future, Deira Islands is a unique waterfront entertainment, tourist and residential destination comprised of four man-made islands adjacent to the Deira district.
+This spectacular development, set for completion by 2020, will consist of beachfront hotel resorts, residential communities, a shopping mall, a waterfront night market and a large amphitheatre.

 Request a brochure